'TIL DEATH DO US PART

 She'd had Andrew tested, because she'd only stopped breastfeeding him six months ago.
 He was clean.
 She was thankful for that at least.
 She didn't know what she would have done if she'd passed on the virus to her son unknowingly.

 She paced up and down her living room, trying to think of what to do next.
 She couldn't stay home today and do what she usually did, which was care for her children and cook meals for her husband.
 She couldn't just go on as if he hadn't started a fire in her body.
-She called her sister and told her she was coming over.
-The kids would be fine with the nanny for a few hours.
+She called her sister and told her she was coming over with the kids.

 Amelia received her sister in a big hug, and rubbed her back as she released all her emotions in sobs.
 She was so sad for her.
 That Adrian was no good, but Alicia had been too in love to listen to anyone.
 And after they'd married, it was hard to tell her the truth about her husband.
 But she'd done so because if the roles were reversed, she'd want to know.